kikuchy/platform_ocr/README.md

 | **macOS** | `Vision.framework` | ✅ Implemented |

 > [!NOTE]
-> Android is currently not supported as this package focuses on OCR features built directly into the OS.
+> Android is not supported as this package focuses on OCR features built directly into the OS.

 ## Getting Started